jeffeth-donaldson/jeffeth-donaldson-blog/journal.md

 ## 2/6/24

 Today I did a bit of styling on the header, and then realized it is kind of pointless to work on it until I finish some more pages.
 So I started work on the posts page.
 I created a search bar and then also got the serverside typescript for getting the list of posts.
 I'll have to add sorting and searching later.
 I also started using fontawesome for my icons.
 They look nice and will be quick to  get set up on my page.
 You just add a script to your page's header and you are off to the races.

+## 2/10/24

+Today I did work on the post thumbnail which is what I'm calling what appears in the all posts page.
+I still need to make it link to the actual post, but so far it shows all the content I'd want it to.
+I also need to work on querying my posts.
+I think I'll use query params to do it.
+Searching by tag will be interesting. we'll see how that goes.
+Nothing too exciting to say.